virtualritz/r-display/README.md

 # r-display

-Minimal [NSI](https://nsi.readthedocs.io/)/RenderMan display driver template written in Rust.
+Minimal [NSI](https://nsi.readthedocs.io/)/RenderMan 8bit PNG display driver template written in Rust.

 The build only works with [3Delight](https://www.3delight.com/) out of the box.
 Build instructions should work for **Linux** and **macOS**.
 On **Windows** your mileage my vary.